srihareendra/HR-Analytics/ConfigureIntegration.md

 ## Introduction

-In this lab, you will provision a Oracle Data Integrator (ODI) stack including the Oracle Cloud Infrastructure resources needed to host the solution.
+In this lab, you will configure your EBS source in ODI, create the mapping, and run the integration.

 <!---To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.-->